Renewable energy: Public support

-Most respondents to a climate survey conducted in 2021-2022 by the European Investment Bank say countries should back renewable energy to fight climate change.
+Most survey respondents in Europe support renewable energy to fight climate change.

-The same survey a year later shows that renewable energy is considered an investment priority in the European Union, China and the United States.
+Survey respondents in the US considered investment in renewable energy to be a lower priority than those in the European Union and China.

 Acceptance of wind and solar facilities in one's community is stronger among U.S. Democrats (blue), while acceptance of nuclear power plants is stronger among U.S. Republicans (red).

 Solar power plants may compete with arable land, while on-shore wind farms often face opposition due to aesthetic concerns and noise.
 Such opponents are often described as NIMBYs ("not in my back yard").
 Some environmentalists are concerned about fatal collisions of birds and bats with wind turbines.
 Although protests against new wind farms occasionally occur around the world, regional and national surveys generally find broad support for both solar and wind power.
+Opponents of renewable energy sometimes receive support from the fossil fuel industry and spread misinformation to undermine public support for renewable energy.

 Community-owned wind energy is sometimes proposed as a way to increase local support for wind farms.
 A 2011 UK Government document stated that "projects are generally more likely to succeed if they have broad public support and the consent of local communities.
 This means giving communities both a say and a stake."
 In the 2000s and early 2010s, many renewable projects in Germany, Sweden and Denmark were owned by local communities, particularly through cooperative structures.
 In the years since, more installations in Germany have been undertaken by large companies, but community ownership remains strong in Denmark.